byu-magicc/safe2ditch/catkin_ws/src/montecarlo/README.md

 First, you must make sure that you have all of the setup/versions the same on all of the machines you would like to run the simulations.

-Monte Carlo sims are ran when `mcsim.py` calls `roslaunch montecarlo sim.launch viz:=false`.
+Monte Carlo sims are run when `mcsim.py` calls `roslaunch montecarlo sim.launch viz:=false`.
 This underyling launch file is also useful when directly called for visualizing the area (taking screnshots for plots/images).